MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[CloneActiveTabRecoveryData](#cloneactivetabrecoverydata) | Duplicate an active tab's recovery data.
+[CloneActiveTabRecoveryData](#cloneactivetabrecoverydata) | Duplicates an active tab's recovery data.
-[CloneInactiveTabRecoveryData](#cloneinactivetabrecoverydata) | Duplicate an inactive tab's recovery data.
+[CloneInactiveTabRecoveryData](#cloneinactivetabrecoverydata) | Duplicates an inactive tab's recovery data.
 [CreateDualEngineBrowser](#createdualenginebrowser) | Creates a Browser object in this session.
-[DeleteAllButRecoverableRecoveryFiles](#deleteallbutrecoverablerecoveryfiles) | Delete all but the provided tab recovery data files.
+[DeleteAllButRecoverableRecoveryFiles](#deleteallbutrecoverablerecoveryfiles) | Deletes all but the provided tab recovery data files.
-[DeleteInactiveRegionRecoveryData](#deleteinactiveregionrecoverydata) | Delete an inactive region's tab recovery data.
+[DeleteInactiveRegionRecoveryData](#deleteinactiveregionrecoverydata) | Deletes an inactive region's tab recovery data.
 [GetRequestedHostForwardedAccelerators](#getrequestedhostforwardedaccelerators) | Returns a list of keyboard accelerators that should be forwarded from the Host.
 [Initialize](#initialize) | Initializes the session.
-[ParseEmieSitelist](#parseemiesitelist) | Parses the sitelist xml at the provided path.
+[ParseEmieSitelist](#parseemiesitelist) | Parses the sitelist XML at the provided path.
 [SetConfigurableSitesFlags](#setconfigurablesitesflags) | Sets flags that determine how configurable sites are handled.
-[SetHangDetectionMessages](#sethangdetectionmessages) | Sets hang detection messages that will be sent to the Session by the host to detect hangs.
+[SetHangDetectionMessages](#sethangdetectionmessages) | Sets hang detection messages that will be sent to the session by the host to detect hangs.
 [SetHostIntranetInInternetExplorer](#sethostintranetininternetexplorer) | Sets whether to open all Intranet sites in the session.
 [SetHybridMode](#sethybridmode) | Sets whether to enable Hybrid Mode site list handling.
 [SetReverseCookieSync](#setreversecookiesync) | Sets whether cookie changes are synced back to the host.
-[SetSitePermissions](#setsitepermissions) | Sets site permissions for the Session.
+[SetSitePermissions](#setsitepermissions) | Sets site permissions for the session.
 [SetUseAdditionalHangDetection](#setuseadditionalhangdetection) | Sets whether to enable additional hang detections.
 [ShowDownloadWindow](#showdownloadwindow) | Shows the Internet Explorer download window.
 [SyncCookies](#synccookies) | Sends cookie data to the session process.